Locoduino/LcdUi/readme.txt

-This is a library for Arduino to drive accessories by decoding dcc signals or buttons.
-Tested on Arduino 1.0 and 1.5 with an Arduino Mega2560

-Installation.
+This library is made to build sophisticated User Interface on Arduino for text Lcds .